viveknangal/awsjack/README.md

 ## AWSJack
-This tool is primarily developed from the perspective of the **Operations team** who is responsible for managing the cloud infrastructure.
+AWSJack is a UI tool meant for AWS Cloud & being primarily developed from the perspective of the **Operations team** who is responsible for managing the AWS cloud infrastructure.
 At times ,as infrastructure grows it becomes difficult to get a consolidated view of information like
 - How much we spend on an individual EC2 instance
 - Which Ports are open to the world (0.0.0.0/0)
 - Which all Groups,InlinePolicies, UserPolicies attached to IAM user
 - Which all instances having  PublicIP attached
 - How No. of EBS disks attached to an instance

-And that where this tool comes handy :blush:
+And that where this tool comes handy! :blush:

 ## "AWSJack" API Docs
 [pkg.go.dev](https://pkg.go.dev/github.com/viveknangal/awsjack@v0.2.0/utils?tab=doc)